South East Wales Shared Lives Scheme

-The scheme offers placements in the six local authority areas of Blaenau Gwent, Caerphilly, Merthyr Tydfil, Monmouthshire, Newport and Torfaen.
+The scheme offers Shared Lives arrangements in the six local authority areas of Blaenau Gwent, Caerphilly, Merthyr Tydfil, Monmouthshire, Newport and Torfaen.

 Types of adult placement

-The adult placement scheme offers accommodation and/or support to people in the carer's home and local community.
+The Shared Lives scheme offers accommodation and/or support to people in the carer's home and local community.
 Carers are encouraged to share their family life, home life and social activities with people who need support.
 People accessing adult placements are carefully matched with skilled carers, enabling them to gain independence and learn new skills, to make choices and to participate in new experiences.

-Adult placements are tailored to the needs and requirements of the individual.
+Shared Lives arrangements are tailored to the needs and requirements of the person.
 It is flexible and person centred, enabling a wide range of people who need support to live more independent lives.

 - Respite - Respite with an adult placement family in an ordinary home setting.
 People often return to the same family for regular respite, allowing individuals the opportunity to build and maintain relationships, learn new skills, and have new experiences.